 Everyone reaches their post-operative goals at different times.
 This determines whether it is safe for us to let you go home on the same day as your operation, or, if you need to spend a little longer with us at the hospital.

-The sooner you can get up and walk after you operation, the better and faster your recovery will.
-You will have a lower risk of complications after your surgery.
-Keeping still after your operation tends to result in swelling of your leg making it more painful to walk.
-This can cause more side effects, which requires more pain relief, resulting in a vicious circle.
+The sooner you can get up and walk after you surgery, the better and faster your recovery will be and the lower the risk of complications.
+Keeping still after your operation tends to result in swelling of your leg, making it more painful to walk and meaning you may require more pain relief, resulting in a vicious circle.

-Moving reduces swelling and stiffness – resulting in less pain and fewer side effects.
+Moving reduces swelling and stiffness – resulting in less pain and fewer complications.

 We will give you the same pain relief tablets whether you stay in hospital overnight or return home on the same day as your operation.

 You could also be give additional medication to help minimise side effects, such as nausea or constipation, or reduce the chance of certain complications, such as blood clots.

 You will be given clear information about the medications you are sent home with, and when to take the doses.